daniel-dabrowski-177/caster-cookie-landing-page/README.md

 # Cookie Landing Page Project 🍪🐪

-This project was to create a landing page for an application that allows us to take care of calories. </br>
+This project was to create a landing page for an application that can take care of your calories. 🙂 </br>

 ## Technologies used: 📐
 - HTML & CSS </br>